What is Liquidation?

 If you, as a director of the company, see that your business is insolvent and you choose to stop trading and close the company – this is a creditors’ voluntary liquidation (also referred to as a CVL).
 Once you have identified that continuing to trade will harm the chance of your creditors receiving payment for their debt, you should seek professional advice from a licensed Insolvency Practitioner to understand the options available to you at this point.

 If the Insolvency Practitioner deems this the most appropriate action for your business, the company assets are then valued and sold with an aim to pay off the creditors.
 We are experienced in clients coming to us with the initial question of what is liquidation? then guiding them through the available types of liquidation and their best option.
+When it comes to making the right choice for your company’s financial future, a detailed understanding of the benefits of different types of liquidation is key.

 Call our friendly experts on 0300 303 8284